Man charged in Utah college student’s death appears in court

 They have not discussed the motive or how they knew each other.

+Ajayi’s court-appointed attorney, Neal Hamilton, didn’t say anything during the hearing about the charges and the public defender’s office has said it will not be commenting on the case.

-Lueck’s friends sat in the front row holding hands.
-Ashley Fine said afterward they are relieved that a suspect is behind bars.
+Lueck’s friends said afterward they are relieved that a suspect is behind bars.
+They said seeing Ajayi by video in court was shocking and left them angry and sad and took their breath away.

+Ashely Fine said they don’t plan to say his name or give him any attention moving forward, but are following the legal process to make sure Lueck gets justice.

+“We are all still in extreme shock.
+Even right now I feel like I could call her and text her and she would answer,” Fine said.
+“We didn’t get to say goodbye to our friend.”